This impressive Ohio commercial complex known as Experience Hartville abounds with flea market treasures and opportunities for tour groups

 Members of groups that register at least a week ahead receive a voucher with shopping coupons and a welcome gift.
 Meal comps are given for the bus driver and group leader.

-The Comfort Suites at Experience Hartville, within walking distance of the shops, has an indoor pool with hot tub.
+The Comfort Suites at Experience Hartville, within walking distance of the shops, has an indoor pool with a hot tub.

 For more information on Experience Hartville, call 330-877-9353 or visit www.experiencehartville.com.

-By Randy Mink, Senior, Editor
+By Randy Mink, Senior Editor